Behavioral Health Local Advisory Council

 - Work with behavioral health providers to provide education to the Lewis and Clark County public on behavioral health issues.

-In order to better address the public behavioral health needs of Lewis and Clark County, the LAC formed four workgroups.
-Each workgroup has a specific focus as follows:
+In order to better address the public behavioral health needs of Lewis and Clark County, the LAC formed four workgroups identified in the Strategic Planning for FY21-23.
+Each pillar identified has a focused workgroup through 2023.

-- Workgroup 4 - Screening and access to behavioral health care
+- Workgroup 4 - Data and Common Dashboard

 The purpose of the LAC is to assist in the improvement of Lewis and Clark County Public Health Behavioral Health (Mental Illness and Substance Use Disorders) services and to review and make recommendations about behavioral health services to the Lewis and Clark Service Area Authorities (SAA).

 Drenda Niemann, Chair